ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 ### A Data Scientist’s Role in the Retail Industry

 Every year, the number, diversity, and usefulness of retail data increase dramatically.
 When retailers make decisions based on data, they use data science to make money.
-This is how businesses are using[ data science in retail](https://www.learnbay.co/data-science-course/necessity-of-machine-learning-in-retail/) to stay competitive, improve customer service, and make more money and sales.
+This is how businesses are using <a href="https://blog.learnbay.co/necessity-of-machine-learning-in-retail" target="_blank">data science in retail</a> to stay competitive, improve customer service, and make more money and sales.
 And, as technology advances, data science in the retail business will have much more to give!

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/E-Commerce3.png"   class="img"  /></img>